Shicheng-Guo/RnaseqBacterial/readme.md

 * bacterial transcript nework and host transcript network correlation
 * deconvolute mix host transcript patterns to sigle-cell contribution.
 * make strain and function distribution analysis based on rRNA and check consistency with mRNA analysis
-* check the genes for the domaint spices for each patients ? whether it is toxicy genes?
+* check the genes for the domaint spices for each patients ? whether they are toxic genes?

 root: